Skip to main content

 Pick one path.
 Spread bets across seven is how creators end up earning nothing from all of them.
 For most accounts under 50K followers, start with path #1 (affiliate links in DMs) because the setup is 60 seconds and the downside is zero.
 For accounts over 50K, start with path #2 (pay-per-view brand deals) because the dollar-per-reel is substantially higher.

-If you want both without writing any glue code, start Creator Lane free— affiliate tracking ships with every automation, and the brand-deals marketplace is available to founding creators during early access.
+If you want both without writing any glue code, start Creator Lane free— affiliate tracking ships with every automation, and the brand-deals marketplace is rolling out to creators now.

 Frequently asked

-Do I need 10K followers to monetize reels?
+Do I need 10,000 followers to monetize Instagram reels?

-No. The 10K floor was an Instagram Shopping / link sticker rule that's been gone since 2022.
-Affiliate links in DMs and pay-per-view brand deals both work from day one — the brand-deal CPMs just scale with your reach.
+No. The 10K floor was an Instagram Shopping and link-sticker rule removed in 2022.
+Affiliate links in DMs and pay-per-view brand deals both work from day one — the CPMs just scale with reach.

 Will DM automation get my Instagram account flagged?

 Not if you use Meta's official Graph API and respect Private Replies rules.
 Scrapers and unofficial endpoints get accounts flagged.
-Creator Lane runs on the official API as a Meta Tech Provider.
-See how to automate Instagram DMs legally for the compliance detail.
+Look for tools that are registered Meta Tech Providers.

-Brand-deal payouts are income in your country of residence.
-Affiliate commissions are income.
-The marketplace issues a 1099 / equivalent tax form at year end if you clear the local threshold.
-This is not tax advice — talk to an accountant the moment you cross the reporting floor.
+Brand-deal and affiliate payouts are income in your country of residence.
+Marketplaces issue a 1099 or equivalent tax form at year-end if you clear the local reporting threshold.